AbdulRehmanWakeel/Hotel-management-system/README.md

 # Hotel-management-system
-this is a hotel room booking and billing system project using c#
+This is a hotel room booking and billing system project using c#